8 MINUTE READ

 A further intervention is developing and promoting alternative proteins to reduce the demand for factory farming.
 For example, the Good Food Institute works with both government, science, and industry to accelerate the uptake of new animal-free food products, like plant-based and cultivated meats.
 There’s uncertainty about just how effective this approach is – for example, US meat production hasn’t shown many signs of slowing despite the huge growth in demand for plant-based products – but it could still prove a promising path to impact.

 There’s a variety of ways to effectively help farmed animals – but for wild animals, it's quite different.
-Because these animals aren’t under human control, it’s much harder to help them at scale, and we’re confident about how to do so.
-Although some tentative possibilities have been offered – such as reducing aquatic noise, or replacing rat poison with sterilizers – we need much more research in this area to give us more insight into how to effectively help wild animals (indeed, such research could be impactful in itself).
+Because they aren’t under human control, it’s much harder to help wild animals at scale, and we’re not at all confident about how we might do so.
+Though some tentative possibilities have been offered – such as reducing aquatic noise, or replacing rat poison with sterilizers – we need much more research in this area to give us more insight into how to effectively help wild animals (indeed, such research could be impactful in itself).
 In general, wild animal welfare currently seems much less tractable than farmed animal welfare.

 In general, we expect that interventions in both farmed and wild animal welfare will help more animals than interventions targeted at companion animals.
 For example, it costs animal shelters hundreds of dollars to provide a year’s care for a dog in a shelter, but helping farmed animals is far more cost effective; one estimate suggests that 250 hens have been saved from battery cages per dollar spent on corporate advocacy campaigns.